 Greece's unspoilt Vikos Gorge.
 Photo: Getty.

-• Perfect for: Exploring Greece's remote corners
+• Best for: Exploring Greece's remote corners

 Vikos Aoos National Park, in northwest Greece, is a natural playground of deep gorges, green valleys, verdant forests and fast-flowing rivers.
 One of the most popular day hikes in the park takes you through Vikos Gorge, the deepest gorge in the world.
 But you can continue hiking along the park's trails for a glorious multi-day hike.